On the existence of powerful p-values and e-values for composite hypotheses: On the existence of nontrivial test (super)martingales

 It is easy to construct test martingales for singletons $\P=\{P\}$: we can pick any $Q \ll P$, and then the likelihood ratio process $(\d Q/\d P)(X^t)$ is a test martingale for $P$ (and its reciprocal is a test martingale for $Q$).
 In fact, every test martingale for $P$ takes the same form, for some $Q$.

 Composite test martingales $M$ are simultaneous likelihood ratios, meaning that they take the form of a likelihood ratio simultaneously for every element of $\P$.
-Formally, for every $P \in \P$, there exists a distribution $Q^P$ that is absolutely continuous wrt $P$ and satisfies $M_t = (\d Q^P/\d P)(X^t)$.
+Formally, for every $P \in \P$, there exists a distribution $Q^P\ll P$ and satisfies $M_t = (\d Q^P/\d P)(X^t)$.
 Trivially, the constant process $M_t=1$ is a test martingale for each $\P$, and any decreasing process taking values in $[0,1]$ is a test supermartingale for each $\P$.
 We call a test (super)martingale \emph{nondegenerate} if it is not always a constant (or decreasing) process.
-Nondegenerate test supermartingales do not always exist: whether they exist or not depends on the richness of $\P$.
+Nondegenerate test supermartingales do not always exist: their existence depends on the richness of $\P$.\\